-As the academy trust was in its first year for the period of this report there is no external pupil performance data to report and no engagement with Ofsted.
+As the academy trust was in its second year for the period of this report there is external pupil performance data to report, though no external inspection by Ofsted.
 The relevant significant key performance indicators are listed in the objectives below.